ShellyWonder/Wonder_Assignment6/README.md

 # Wonder_Assignment6
-Generating a sales report using date operations in Java
+Generating a sales report using date classes, streams and optionals in Java